nbooker99/lab-10-slr-course-evals/lab-10.md

 tenure track professors (but this is not statistically significant, so we would say that they is no significant difference).

-The adjusted R-squared indicates that differences in professors’ rank explains only 0.1% of variance in evaluation scores.
+The R-squared indicates that differences in professors’ rank explains only 1.16% of variance in evaluation scores.

 ## Exercise 14